-It was possible to organize an important in person Joint meeting of the Coordination Group on Global Policy Dialogue and participants invited by the Asia-Europe Foundation (ASEF) "Higher Education Policies Working Towards the SDGs in Asia and the EHEA" in Rome on 27-29 September 2023.
+It was possible to organise an important in person Joint meeting of the Coordination Group on Global Policy Dialogue and participants invited by the Asia-Europe Foundation (ASEF) "Higher Education Policies Working Towards the SDGs in Asia and the EHEA" in Rome on 27-29 September 2023.
 This meeting allowed both groups to engage in meaningful dialogue, as the CG GPD presented its Draft Statement, in preparation for the Tirana Global Policy Forum, and gathered input from the Asian representatives from Brunei, Cambodia, Lao PDR, Malaysia, Philippines and SEAMEO RIHED.

 The sessions chaired by ASEF focused on discussion of the ARC9 Study on Asia-Europe Higher Education Mapping: Working Towards the SDGs, in view of the recommendations to be made to the 9th ASEM Education Ministers' Meeting (ASEMME9) held on 25-26 January 2024.
-The recommendations were added to the ASEMME9 Chair's Conclusions and Stocktaking Report and the Chair's Conclusions adopted by the ASEM Ministers at the ASEM Education Ministers' Meeting

-(ASEMME9) mention that "the initiatives taken to advance multilateral cooperation in education between the ASEM Education Process and the Bologna Process / European Higher Education Area, especially with the Coordination Group on Global Policy Dialogue which organises the EHEA Global Policy Forum" are appreciated.
+The recommendations were added to the ASEMME9 Chair's Conclusions and Stocktaking Report and the Chair's Conclusions adopted by the ASEM Ministers at the ASEM Education Ministers' Meeting (ASEMME9) mention that "the initiatives taken to advance multilateral cooperation in education between the ASEM Education Process and the Bologna Process / European Higher Education Area, especially with the Coordination Group on Global Policy Dialogue which organises the EHEA Global Policy Forum" are appreciated by the ASEM Ministers responsible for Education and Higher Education.